cs10/Alonzo/README.md

 Alonzo is the sassy (and helpful!) bot for CS10.
 He's our mascot.
 Alonzo has attitude, but that's OK, because he's pretty awesome in general!
 He's a big help to everyone on the team!

-This CS10's version of GitHub's Campfire bot, hubot.
-He's pretty cool.
+This [CS10][awemest-class]'s version of GitHub's Campfire bot, hubot.
+He's awesome!

 This version is designed to be deployed on Heroku.

-## Cool Story, Bro But I want X
+## Alonzo Needs More Brains...
-Sure, make a pull request!
-Don't push directly to master even if you can avoid it.
+Anyone can contribute!
+Read below and then submit a pull-request!
+(Or file and issue.)

 ## Setup Alonzo
 Alonzo is designed to be deployed on Heroku and connected to HipChat.
 This will give the basics of getting up to speed with Alonzo.
 Alonzo has already gone through initial deployments, so it should be easy to update.